Skip to main content

 Pipeline Test Coverage Documentation

-CryptoLyzer is a fast, flexible, and comprehensive server cryptographic protocol (TLS, SSL, SSH, DNSSEC) and related setting (HTTP headers, DNS records) analyzer and fingerprint (JA3, HASSH tag) generator with application programming (API) and command line (CLI) interface.
+CryptoLyzer is a fast, flexible, and comprehensive server cryptographic protocol (TLS, SSL, SSH, IKE, DNSSEC) and related setting (HTTP headers, DNS records) analyzer and fingerprint (JA3, HASSH) generator with API and CLI interfaces.

-The strength of CryptoLyzer compared to its competitors is that it contains a custom implementation of cryptographic protocols (CryptoParser), which are as small as absolutely necessary for the analysis, but as most comprehensive algorithm identifier sets of the cryptographic protocols (CryptoDataHub) as possible.
-The combination of the two properly makes it possible to check the support of rarely used, deprecated, non-standard, or experimental algorithms and methods that are not yet or have never been supported by the most popular cryptographic algorithms.
-This way of working leads to the fact that CryptoLyzer can recognize more TLS cipher suites than listed in total on Ciphersuite Info.
+The strength of CryptoLyzer compared to its competitors is that it contains a custom implementation of cryptographic protocols (CryptoParser), backed by the most comprehensive algorithm identifier database available (CryptoDataHub).
+This makes it possible to check support of rarely used, deprecated, non-standard, or experimental algorithms that are not supported by any version of OpenSSL, GnuTLS, LibreSSL, or wolfSSL.
+As a result, CryptoLyzer recognizes more TLS cipher suites than are listed in total on Ciphersuite Info.

 Usage